-The wife who claims to love and follow Christ is called to respect and support her husband, to be his right hand gal and help him through the rough patches.
-She is an encourager, a lover a supporter.
-I believe that when in Genesis 2:18 the Lord mentions creating a helper for Adam, people have taken that verse and interpreted it in meant different ways some of which are completely wrong.
+The wife who claims to love and follow Christ is called to respect and support her husband, to be his right-hand gal and help him through the rough patches.
+She is an encourager, a lover, a supporter.
+I believe that when in Genesis 2:18 the Lord mentions creating a helper for Adam, people have taken that verse and interpreted it in many different ways.

-The word Helper in the original Hebrew is Ezer which originates from the word Azar, which means to: aid, protect, support, offer non material encouragement, give aid in the form of military assistance in battle.
+Aid, protect, support, offer non-material encouragement, give aid in the form of military assistance in battle.

-No way Jose, we are called to be one and in that oneness let the light, love and longsuffering of Christ prevail.
+No way Jose, we are called to be one and in that oneness, we are called to let the light, love, and longsuffering of Christ prevail.

 there is no redemption for the lost and hurting soul.

-Without the cross our marriages will surly fail.
+Without the cross, our marriages will surely fail.

 But with the cross there is hope.
-It wont be easy but there is restoration.
-It may take time to get passed the hurt and pain but I believe that with God’s help all things are possible.
+It won’t be easy but there is restoration.
+It may take time to get past the hurt and pain but I believe that with God’s help all things are possible.

 Lots of Love,